Google BigQuery Connector for C#

 • Consume real-time Google BigQuery data in C#

-• Consume realtime Google BigQuery API data in C#
+• Consume real-time Google BigQuery API data in C#

 • Google BigQuery ODBC Driver | ODBC Driver for Google BigQuery | ODBC Google BigQuery Driver | SSIS Google BigQuery Source | SSIS Google BigQuery Destination